 Hearing Aid Repair

-Modern hearing aids are marvels of technology.
+Modern hearing devices are marvels of technology.
 They’re able to offer incredibly individualized amplification with better sound quality and more useful applications than ever before thanks to major advancements in computer and battery technology.
-Rechargeable batteries even allow for a better seal against dirt and moisture than the hearing aids of the past, meaning they tend to require fewer repairs in the long run.
+Rechargeable batteries even allow for a better seal against dirt and moisture than the hearing devices of the past, meaning they tend to require fewer repairs in the long run.

-Still, hearing aids spend a lot of time in and around our ears, which are not the most hospitable environments for sensitive electronics.
-Wax buildup, moisture damage, and a variety of other factors mean that hearing aids can be expected to require an occasional repair.
-It may be that a set of hearing aids will stop working entirely, or that they don’t function as well as they used to.
+Still, hearing devices spend a lot of time in and around our ears, which are not the most hospitable environments for sensitive electronics.
+Wax buildup, moisture damage, and a variety of other factors mean that hearing devices can be expected to require an occasional repair.
+It may be that a set of hearing devices will stop working entirely, or that they don’t function as well as they used to.

 At Advanced Hearing Solutions, we repair all major brands of hearing aids.
 Our years of expertise and careful attention to detail mean that we can get your hearing aids up and running in a short amount of time, in most cases, and functioning like new again.

 We repair in-warranty hearing aids that were purchased from us free of charge.
 We are also happy to repair any other hearing aids, whether they were purchased from us or not, for a reasonable fee.

 Our Repair Process